cyb3r-cych0/ML-Prediction-Model/README.md

 # PMT-ML-Model
-# Python Machine Learning Prototype
+# Protection Motivation Theory Prototype
 > can be used with both uploaded datasets